 The faculty works closely with other higher education institutions both nationally and internationally.
 Our closest collaboration is with Chalmers University of Technology, with which certain parts of our organisations have been integrated.
 The faculty also works with other organisations, such as Sahlgrenska University Hospital and Astra Zeneca.
 Collaborations also commonly occur among different disciplines, which advance research in interesting and unforeseen directions.

-Doctoral students at the faculty have arranged their own poster conference for two consecutive years, 2018 and 2020.
+Doctoral students at the faculty arranged their own poster conference for two consecutive years, 2018 and 2020.
 The main aim was to allow PhD students from different departments to meet to share their work and to find interdisciplinary collaborations.
 Hopefully the PhD students will arrange this event again after the corona pandemic has come to an end.
 Courses also give you the opportunity to meet PhD students studying other subjects at the faculty, but who have a similar work and life situation as yourself.

 Part of the world around us